Mazatech/amanithsvg-website/_docs/binding/004-unity.md

 ## SVGAssetsUnity

-[SVGAssetsUnity](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/Scripts/SVGAssets/SVGAssetsUnity.cs) is a static class through which `SVGDocument`, `SVGSurface`, `SVGSurfaceUnity` and `SVGPacker` instances can be created.
+[SVGAssetsUnity](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/Scripts/SVGAssets/SVGAssetsUnity.cs) is a static class through which `SVGDocument`, `SVGSurfaceUnity` and `SVGPacker` instances can be created.
 It extends `SVGAssets` class by implementing additional methods specific for Unity:

 ```c#
 /* Get screen resolution width, in pixels. */